 The Society for Humanistic Judaism (SHJ) was founded in 1969 by congregations in Michigan, Illinois, and Connecticut, and today SHJ connects some 30 congregations and communities in North America.
 SHJ organizes and supports individuals and communities in celebrating Jewish identity and culture consistent with a humanistic philosophy of life, as well as providing a worldwide voice for its members.
 Based on its Core Principles, SHJ develops curricular and celebration materials, publishes its journal Humanistic Judaism and other works, holds teen/young adult conclaves and promotes the message of the movement.

-The Congress of Secular Jewish Organizations (CSJO) was founded in the early 1970s as the Congress of Secular Jewish Education, a network of schools and communities that largely emerged from the Yiddish Socialist Left in the United States and Canada.
+The Cultural and Secular Jewish Organization (CSJO) was founded in the early 1970s as the Congress of Secular Jewish Education, a network of schools and communities that largely emerged from the Yiddish Socialist Left in the United States and Canada.
 CSJO’s emphasis on progressive social action, secular Yiddishkeit (Jewishness) and Jewish history and culture are core elements of its activities.
 In addition to its publications and community development work, CSJO holds an annual conference for adults and teens each Memorial Day Weekend in various cities in North America.

 From the beginning, the International Institute for Secular Humanistic Judaism sought connections in the wider Jewish world, especially in Israel.
 In 2004, Rabbi Sivan Malkin Maas, the first Israeli rabbi ordained by IISHJ, founded Tmura-IISHJ: the Institute for Training Secular Humanistic Rabbis and Jewish Leadership in Israel.
 Through training rabbis and leaders, public programs, media advocacy and publications, Tmura-IISHJ is becoming a leading voice for Secular Humanistic Judaism in the Jewish state.
 Tmura-IISHJ is actively supported by the International Institute for Secular Humanistic Judaism.